-Andrea is the Director of Programming for Docs In Progress where she oversees all documentary film screenings, educational workshops and professional development programs.
+Andrea is the Program Director for Docs In Progress where she oversees all documentary film screenings, educational workshops and professional development programs.

 She is also currently an Assistant Programmer of documentaries for the Tribeca Film Festival.
 Previously, she was the Head Programmer for AFI Docs, the American Film Institute’s documentary film festival held annually in the Washington D.C. area, and she he has served on the Selection Committees for DOC NYC,and Camden International Film Festival as well as several film juries and panels.